 Before you begin

 Before you start the migration process, you will need to have a domain name and web hosting.
-We personally use and highly recommend SiteGround.
-The quality of both their hosting and customer/technical support are excellent, and they offer a generous 50% discount for new customers.

 If your old URL had wordpress.com on the end, you’ll need to register and buy a new domain name.
 If you already had a custom domain before (yoursite.com), you will simply need to point your domain name servers to your new host.